 2. Short duration

 Free plans often restrict video length.
-A short clip can be enough for a quick visual test, but business videos often need more structure: a hook, product moment, proof point, offer and call to action.
+A very short clip can be enough for a visual test, but business videos often need more structure: a hook, product moment, proof point, offer or call to action.

 Even if the final video is short, you still need enough room to communicate the idea clearly.